 "Getting Started" Wizard and for numerous informational topics.
 Plus, they were featured on CNN's

 John and Martha have been champions for the cause of improving the risk management practices of

 general aviation pilots and they speak to thousands of pilots each year on aviation safety.
 They work with

 the FAA's National Aviation Safety Program in producing safety videos.
 They also volunteer their time to

 speak to college classes on starting a small business.

 For many years both John and Martha served on the Board of Directors of the San Diego Air and Space Museum and of the Charles A. and Anne Morrow Lindbergh Foundation.
 John is previous Chairman of the Lindbergh Foundation, and they are now both on the Honorary Board.
-Martha is currently the Chair of the Chancellor´s Community Advisory Board of the University of California, San Diego.
+Martha was formerly the Chair of the Chancellor´s Community Advisory Board of the University of California, San Diego.

 Awards and Honors